 The Shangri-Las were a girl group from Queens, New York that became famous during the mid 1960s.
-They were well known for such melodramatic oldies classics as "Leader Of The Pack" and "Remember (Walkin' In The Sand)" which feature evocative sound effects as well as gripping and sometimes dark story lines.
-Unlike other top girl groups of their era, The Shangri-Las were known for their street-smart, "bad girl" onstage persona, and they are often cited as an important influence on such 1970s-1980s female punk rock acts as the New York Dolls, The Go-Go's, and Blondie.
+They are well known for such melodramatic oldies classics as "Leader Of The Pack" and "Remember (Walkin' In The Sand)" which feature evocative sound effects as well as gripping and sometimes dark story lines.
+Unlike other top girl groups of their era, The Shangri-Las had a street-smart, "bad girl" onstage persona, and they are often cited as an important influence on such 1970s-1980s female punk rock acts as the New York Dolls, The Go-Go's, and Blondie.

 The group was formed in 1963 by two sets of sisters who were all students at Andrew Jackson High School in Cambria Heights, a neighborhood in Queens.
 The original lineup consisted of lead singer Mary Weiss, her sister Elizabeth "Betty" Weiss, and identical twins Marguerite "Marge" Ganser (February 4, 1948 - July 28, 1996) and Mary Ann Ganser (February 4, 1948 - March 14, 1970).
 They began performing at school functions and other local events before they were discovered by record producer and executive, Artie Ripp, who arranged their first record contract with Kama Sutra.
 Soon after, the group became known as The Shangri-Las named after a local restaurant.
 They made their first recording in late 1963, "Simon Says," which was followed by several more singles before they signed with Red Bird in 1964 where they recorded most of the songs for which they are best known.